By Cheryl Baker, Co-Founder and Director of Social Capital, Give and Take, Inc.

 - More likeable.
 We like people who dare to show their vulnerability and ask for help on things that are challenging for them.
 You’re also setting a great example for your teammates.

 - Getting smarter: A willingness to ask for help makes it easier to do your job, providing you with an answer, advice, or a different perspective or a connection to someone outside your network who has the knowledge or resources you need.

 - More successful.
 No great achievement can be done alone, and asking for help makes us more productive.
 No one has all of the resources, connections and knowledge to be totally self-sufficient and maximally effective.

 Besides, we’ve already established that being a giver is good for so many things.
 The best offers of help occur when someone has asked for it.

 All of this starts with leaders setting a good example.
 Leaders should be generous with their own teams, sharing both time and talent as well as recognition and appreciation for a job well done.

 About the Author

 Cheryl Baker is an innovator in the field of social capital and an expert in the translation of social science principles.
-She’s also the co-founder of Give and Take Inc., along with Wayne Baker and Adam Grant and the creator of the Reciprocity Ring.
+She’s also the co-founder of Give and Take Inc., along with Wayne Baker and Adam Grant.
 Give and Take makes Givitas, software that connects any group of people to exchange help, including employees, customers, members, donors, students, alumni, and more.
 By fostering a giving culture, organizations of all sizes drive positive business outcomes like increased efficiency, productivity, loyalty, and engagement.